 And it’s important to note that the speed drop can range from horrible to not noticeable.

 My typical VPN testing wasn’t possible with CyberGhost due to the fact their US servers block P2P connections, which (I’m educated guessing here) look like testing tools.
+But I was able to use a different testing tool to judge latency and how much the extra trip takes off my bandwidth.

 CyberGhost VPN comes with a built-in Internet kill switch to cut off all your online traffic in case you’re unexpectedly compromised.